galin-kostadinov/BioProductsShop/README.md

        - all user orders are saved in DB.
 The user can monitor all own orders in table format.

     5. Log
-       - saves in DB some activities from users - like created and edited product - used for monitoring
+       - persist in DB some activities from users - like creating and editing products - used for monitoring
        - every day at 3 o'clock in the morning the log created more than a month ago is deleted.